 DronaHQ is a low-code platform to build internal tools and operational applications on top of your data sources.

 Drag and drop controls like table grids, lists, detail views, buttons, charts, form fields, visual query editor.
 Connect the controls to data sources.
-DronaHQ’s GraphQL connector lets you query and add variables, explore schema.
+DronaHQ’s GraphQL connector lets you query and add variables, build GraphQL UI, explore schema.

 DronaHQ GraphQL IDE Strengths:

-- Great for building front ends and visually working with data
+- Great for building GraphQL GUI and visually working with data

 - Consume GraphQL APIs to perform CRUD actions, read data with or without conditions, create new record or update records (if the target API supports it)